mogensen/docker-handson-training/2.1-Docker-local-development/1-volume/README.md

 4. Test the application.
    <br/>
    (Some frameworks pick up changes automatically.
-   <br/>Others require you to Ctrl-C + restart after each modification.)
+   <br/>Others require you to Ctrl-C + restart after each modification.
+   <br/>Some, like NodeJs, has framworks specifically for development that will watch the files on disk to always run the latest version.)

 5. Iterate and repeat steps 3 and 4 until satisfied.